kurt-krueckeberg/bit-perfect-software/readme.md

   - comes as AppImage.
 To run the AppImage, you must install the fuse package, then you can make the AppImage executable.

+- [Volumio OS](https://volumio.org) -- is a free OS that can be installed on Raspberry PI and PC.
+The PC install on the MeLe Mini PC, using a USB, did not work for me.

 ## Windows

 - [Foobar 2000](https:///www.foobar2000.org)